 - What sort of products would you like to buy?

 - Would you be interested in volunteering for the food co-op?

 Many food co-ops are set up to improve access to fresh fruit and veg, and hence to improve people's health.
 So you might like to ask about people's current consumption of fruit and vegetables.
 It may also be useful to ask how much people spend on particular foods per week to give you an idea how much they might spent at the food co-op.

-As with any survey, there will probably be a bias in the responses as those who bother to fill them in are more likely to feel positively about the idea of a food co-op.
-So be careful what conclusions you draw from analysing the answers.
-The length of the questionnaire is also crucial: make it too long and the response rate could be low.
-Greenwich Community Food Co-op advises that an early version of its questionnaires had 34 questions, including sections on personal health and smoking.
-But only 15% of those approached completed such questionnaires.
-Learning from this experience, they now use a short questionnaire of just six simple questions, with a much higher response rate.
+As with a lot of reserach, there will probably be a bias in the responses as those who bother to fill in a survey or turn up to a focus group are more likely to feel positively about the idea of a food co-op.
+Therefore, be wary of what conclusions you draw from your results.
+The length of the questionnaire, focus group or conversations is also crucial - make them too long and the response rate could be low.

 - It is much better to ask closed questions i.e. with a list of options or tick boxes.
 It will be much easier to count and compare the answers than if you ask rather 'open' questions, to which different people will respond in very different ways.

 - Do you need to translate the questionnaire for areas where English is a second language for many people?

 - Can you offer any incentives for completing the questionnaire, such as a free gift or prize, which may increase the response rate?

 - Give people the opportunity to provide their contact details so you can contact them again when you're up and running and/or add them to a mailing list.
 Ensure all requests, use and storage of people's personal details is in line with GDPR requirements.